 What Does FICO Stand For?
 What is a FICO Score?

 Have you heard of the word “FICO”?
-This funny sounding word is more important than you think when it comes to your Credit Score.
+This funny-sounding word is more important than you think when it comes to your Credit Score.

 The FICO credit score is a credit score developed by FICO.
 A company that specializes in what’s known as “predictive analytics,” which means they take information and analyze it to predict what’s likely to happen.

-In the case of credit scores, FICO looks at a range of credit information and uses that to create scores that help lenders predict consumer behavior.
+In the case of credit scores, FICO looks at a range of credit information and uses that to create scores that help lenders predict consumer behaviour.
 Behaviors such as how likely someone is to pay their bills on time (or not).
 Or whether they are able to handle a larger credit line.

 Lenders need to understand if you are a credit risk before approving you for that credit card or auto loan.
-Scores developed by FICO can also be used to forecast which accounts are most likely to end up included in bankruptcy, or which ones will be most profitable.
+Scores developed by FICO can also be used to forecast which accounts are most likely to end up included in bankruptcy or which ones will be most profitable.
 And credit-based insurance scores, which they also create, are used to help insurance companies identify which customers are least likely to file claims.

 What Does the Word FICO Stand For?